My Family Member is Suffering from Drugs and Alcohol – Should I Call My Drug Defense Lawyer?

 Maryland Drug Courts

-Maryland offers special Drug Courts targeting criminal defendants and offenders, along with juvenile offenders.
+Maryland offers special drug courts targeting criminal defendants and offenders, along with juvenile offenders.
 It also targets parents with pending child welfare cases who have substance abuse issues.
-Drug Court differs significantly from the traditional court.
+Drug court differs significantly from the traditional court.
 In a conventional courtroom, the goal is “legal justice.”
 In drug court, the goal is the restoration of the defendant as a productive, contributing member of society.
-Drug Court involves individualized, highly structured treatment programs.
+Your drug defense lawyer will work with you towards achieving the best, most holistic result that will enable rehabilitation.
+Drug court involves individualized, highly structured treatment programs.
 The court closely monitors the defendant’s treatment progress.

 County Drug Court eligibility generally requires: